yudduy/cs278-bnoc/doc/STRUCTURE.md

 │   │   │   └── CameraPreview.tsx # Component for previewing the captured single photo
 │   │   ├── feed/               # Feed components
 │   │   │   ├── FeedList.tsx
-│   │   │   ├── PostCard.tsx    # Display for a completed pairing
+│   │   │   ├── PostCard.tsx    # Display for a completed pairing with image caching
 │   │   │   └── EmptyFeed.tsx   # Handles "Less than 5 friends" and "No Selfies Yet" states
 │   │   ├── comments/           # Comment components
 │   │   │   ├── CommentList.tsx